bpwhelan/GameSentenceMiner/README.md

 # Sentence Mining Game Audio Trim Helper

-This project automates the recording of game footage using OBS, taking screenshots with ShareX, and sending the recorded video/audio for transcription using Azure Speech Recognition.
+This project automates the recording of game sentence audio to help with Anki Card Creation.
 You can trigger the entire process with a single hotkey that captures both video and a screenshot while sending the video for speech-to-text processing.

 This README is largely AI Generated, if you run into issues find me on discord @Beangate, or make an issue.
 I've used this process to generate ~100 cards from Dragon Quest XI so far and it's worked quite well.